Kansas lawmaker and economist talk about government shutdown issues

 But Hill expressed a lot of federal workers would still report to work and get paid after a possible shutdown.

-“You know, I think there’s a very good chance that the government shuts down,” said Senator Marshall.
+“You know, I think there’s a very good chance that the government shuts down,” said Sen. Marshall.